-Asia shares, bonds buoyed as Fed seen dovish
+Asia shares, bonds underpinned as Fed seen accommodative

-SYDNEY (Reuters) - Asian share markets crept ahead on Monday while bonds were in demand globally on speculation the U.S. Federal Reserve will sound decidedly dovish at its policy meeting this week.
+SYDNEY (Reuters) - Asian shares pulled ahead on Monday while bonds were in demand globally on mounting speculation the U.S. Federal Reserve will sound decidedly dovish at its policy meeting this week.

-Japan’s Nikkei led the way with a rise of 0.7 percent, and MSCI’s broadest index of Asia-Pacific shares outside Japan edged up 0.1 percent.
+Japan's Nikkei .N225 led the way with a rise of 0.56 percent, and MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS edged up 0.35 percent.

 There is much talk Fed policymakers will lower their interest rate forecasts, or “dot plots”, to show little or no further tightening this year.

-Also expected is more detail on a plan to stop culling the Fed’s holdings of nearly $3.8 trillion in bonds.
+Also expected is more detail on a plan to stop cutting the Fed’s holdings of nearly $3.8 trillion in bonds.
 The two-day meeting ends with a news conference on Wednesday.

-As a result, yields on three and five-year Treasuries are dead in line with the effective Fed funds rate, while futures imply a better-than-even chance of a rate cut by year end.
+As a result, yields on three and five-year Treasuries are dead in line with the effective Fed funds rate, while futures <0#FF:> imply a better-than-even chance of a rate cut by year end.

 “Long-term bond yields remain noticeably lower across a wide range of countries,” said Alan Oster, group chief economist at National Australia Bank.